 - Develop and keep students and staff in small cohort groups that stay together as much as possible throughout the day and from day to day.
-Limit mixing between cohort groups as much as possible (e.g., during lunch in the cafeteria, bathroom breaks, arrival and dismissal, free periods, recess, etc.). - Cohorting is defined on the Centers for Disease Control and Prevention's (CDC) FAQ for School Administrators on Reopening Schools (www.cdc.gov/coronavirus/2019- ncov/community/schools-childcare/reopening-schools-faqs.html). - Minimize opportunities for exposure (especially when students are around each other for 15 minutes or more) by ensuring social distancing of at least 6 feet between people whenever possible.
-For example, evaluate classrooms and other available spaces to ensure classrooms are large enough or class sizes are small enough to create space between students and staff.
+Limit mixing between cohort groups as much as possible (e.g., during lunch in the cafeteria, bathroom breaks, arrival and dismissal, free periods, recess, etc.). - Minimize opportunities for exposure (especially when students are around each other for 15 minutes or more) by ensuring social distancing of at least 6 feet between people whenever possible.
+For example, evaluate classrooms and other available spaces to ensure classrooms are large enough or class sizes are small enough to create space between students and staff. - Arrange classroom seating so that students are separated from one another by 6 feet when feasible.
+If it is not possible to arrange seating 6 feet apart, consider turning all desks to face in the same direction (rather than facing each other). - Consider the use of transparent dividers (e.g., plexiglass) to separate individuals.

-- Arrange classroom seating so that students are separated from one another by 6 feet when feasible.
-If it is not possible to arrange seating 6 feet apart, consider turning all desks to face in the same direction (rather than facing each other). - Consider the use of transparent dividers (e.g., plexiglass) to separate people. - If social distancing is not possible in the cafeteria, have meals delivered to the classroom or have students bring food from the cafeteria back to their classrooms to eat. - Use visual aids to illustrate appropriate spacing and traffic flow throughout the school building (e.g., designating hallways or entrances as one-way and posting directional reminders on the walls and/or floor). - Reconfigure common areas by spacing out furniture to minimize crowding.
+- If social distancing is not possible in the cafeteria, have meals delivered to the classroom or have students bring food from the cafeteria back to their classrooms to eat. - Use visual aids to illustrate appropriate spacing and traffic flow throughout the school building (e.g., designating hallways or entrances as one-way and posting directional reminders on the walls and/or floor). - Reconfigure common areas by spacing out furniture to minimize crowding.
 Consider closing off common seating areas if it is observed that social distancing is routinely compromised.
 Do not allow multiple groups into common areas. - Stagger arrival and dismissal times to minimize crowding.
 Whenever possible, student pick-up and drop-off should occur outside. - Utilize visual cues, signage, and barriers to direct traffic flow and demonstrate social distancing. - Consider dividing entry points rather than funneling all students through the same entry space. - Provide frequent reminders for students and staff to stay at least 6 feet apart from one another when feasible. - Place physical barriers such as plexiglass for protection at reception desks or other similar areas. - Whenever possible, hold physical education and music classes outside and encourage participants to spread out.
-Consider using visual cues to demonstrate physical spacing. - Arrange the space for singing sessions so that people are separated from one another by 6 feet when feasible and consider having all participants face in the same direction (rather than facing each other). - Discontinue activities that bring together large groups of people or activities that do not allow for social distancing, including assemblies, in-person field trips, large group use of playground equipment simultaneously, etc. - Consider allowing staff to use alternate spaces (e.g., telework) for discretionary preparation time.
+Consider using visual cues to demonstrate physical spacing. - Be aware that COVID-19 has rapidly spread among groups of people singing together in indoor environments.
+Learn more at High SARS-CoV-2 Attack Rate Following Exposure at a Choir Practice (www.cdc.gov/mmwr/volumes/69/wr/mm6919e6.htm). - Arrange the space for singing sessions so that people are separated from one another by 6 feet when feasible and consider having all participants face in the same direction (rather than facing each other). - Discontinue activities that bring together large groups of people or activities that do not allow for social distancing, including assemblies, in-person field trips, large group use of playground equipment simultaneously, etc. - Consider allowing staff to use alternate spaces (e.g., telework) for discretionary preparation time.